 - Gets discolored from the sun (especially this one, since it’s circa 1997)

-- Lets crumbs, sand & tiny rocks get buried in its depths- and you can’t ever give it a good shake
+- Lets crumbs, sand and tiny rocks get buried in its depths- and you can’t ever give it a good shake

 RV Flooring Considerations

 - What texture should it have?
-Too smooth could be slippy (picture dog pinball) & too textured could be mildly uncomfortable.
+Too smooth could be slippy (picture dog pinball) and too textured could be mildly uncomfortable.

 - What sticking power did it need?
 How would it adhere?
-Some brands we saw stick completely to the floor, others only on the edges, and some floated.
+Some brands stick completely to the floor, others only on the edges, and some just float.

 - Were there a lot of edges to navigate & cut out?
-That could determine whether the edges should run length- or width-wise- or totally crazy, lay diagonally.
+That determines whether the edges should run length- or width-wise- or totally crazy, lay diagonally.

-Before we finally decided, we wanted to give the floor some time to air out- plus get a chance to look at the area without the RV carpet.
+Before we finally decided, we gave the floor some time to air out- plus we had a chance to look at the area minus the carpeting.

 It’s not every day you get to see a naked RV floor!